-I recently had the pleasure to experience part of the Desert X exhibit in the Coachella Valley.
+I recently had the pleasure to explore the Desert X exhibit in the Coachella Valley.

 It’s free and will run February 9th till April 21st.
 The Desert X app will give you ample information about each exhibit, it’s location and special events going on around them.
 You can also take a tour bus for $75 that runs on weekends (Saturday & Sunday 9am-1pm to West Valley Coachella sites and 2pm-6pm to east sites).